We need the Ocean. We love the seas. But because they’re in trouble, we are too.

 Common Seas wants to inspire a generation of sea champions, and we are working with schools to put plastic pollution and the ocean into the school curriculum.

-Commons Seas mission and approach today has been shaped through a combination of our founder Jo Royle’s previous career at sea skippering expeditions and trans-ocean yacht races including voyages across the Atlantic, Pacific and down to the Antarctic together with a decade of ground-breaking work safeguarding resilient and productive seas.
+Our mission and approach have been shaped by two forces.
+First, our founder Jo Royle’s previous career at sea skippering expeditions and trans-ocean yacht races, including voyages across the Atlantic and Pacific, and down to the Antarctic.
+And second, a decade of ground-breaking work safeguarding resilient and productive seas.